rbarmaki/stremio-ir-providers/README.md

 Also, you can share one account for multiple users without any trouble :)

 ## Usage:
-After installing the plugin (currently not available for public usage), search title and results will be available to watch.
+After installing the plugin (https://sip.m17i.xyz/manifest.json), search title and results will be available to watch.

 ## proxy server: